qinbinhua601/fun-hub/README.md

 [mondodb](https://www.mongodb.com/)

 ## Roadmap
-- [ ] replace filter current list by searching directly from the db
+- [x] replace filter current list by searching directly from the db #1
 - [ ] modify the site to SPA (include the vue-router)
 - [ ] make the favorite page much more neater and cleaner
 - [ ] crawl the episode link(ep1, ep2, ep3...) if existed e.g. qq video's episode link list (save to the Video model)